tedivm/stash-docs/Handlers.rst

 The APC extension is one of the most well known php caching extensions, allowing for both php opcode caching and memory storage of php values.
 The StashApc handler uses its userspace libraries to store data directly in memory for scripts to use.

+* *ttl*
-* *ttl* - This is the maximum time an item can live in memory.
+    This is the maximum time an item can live in memory.
 This is to keep memory pruned to small amounts, particularly when there is another handler backing this one.
+* *namespace*
-* *namespace* -This stores the data under a namespace in case other scripts are using APC to store data as well.
+    This stores the data under a namespace in case other scripts are using APC to store data as well.
 If this isn't passed the handler creates an install specific namespace, so this is really only needed if two scripts need their own caches but are using the same Stash install.

 .. code-block:: php